kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

     - *This strat is potentially 20 seconds faster, but the [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>) is marginally harder.
 This is the recommended method.*
     - *To perform this strat:*
       - Skip the footlocker and talking to Trask
-      - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) past Trask to use Security during Trask's first conversation
+      - [Open Buffer](<../Techniques/Save Buffering#open-buffers>) from Trask to the door to use Security during Trask's first conversation
         - ***Begins "Attack on the Endar Spire"***
       - [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>) by walking into the rubble near the second Sith soldier in the right spot
   - ***Method Two: Doorframe [DLZ](<../Major Glitches/Displaced Load Zone)***